r1lax-darkrose/todo-list/README.md

 # TODO list
-A simple app to manage your daily tasks
+A simple app to manage your daily tasks.

-## What i need to add
+It uses HTML5 and CSS3.

+## Features
 * List of daily tasks